avinassh/brave-browser-hardening/README.md

 ## [Desktop Flags](#desktop-flags)

 The official Brave release schedule can be found over [here](https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule), the [archive is here](https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule-Archive).

-There is currently no plan to release a Brave Browser version for SmartTV.
+- There is currently no plan to release a Brave Browser version for SmartTV, which means there is nothing to change or optimize on such platforms.
+- Below enabled / disabled flags recommendation means you should, if you like to harden Brave Browser further, use the advise to change the default flag state.

 ### [Desktop Security](#desktop-security)